A7F/vector_docs/MOST/Functions/CAPLfunctionMOSTSyncAlloc.md

   - At most ten labels can be allocated at a time.
 - Specific for OptoLyzerOL3150o:
   - The bypass of the OptoLyzerOL3150o’s stress NIC has to be open (see [mostSetStressNodeParameter](CAPLfunctionMOSTSetGetStressNodeParameter.md)).
-  - Several labels can be allocated at a time depending on the firmware version of the OptoLyzerOL3150o.
-Version 1.5.6 allows to allocate two labels at most.

 **Callback:**